Locally Prominent Semantic Features

 Further, the features of the image, including the building object, the sculpture object, the sculpture object, the signage object, and the address object, can become associated with various semantic tags (e.g., semantic tags that include features of the plurality of semantic tags that can include descriptions of various aspects of the features.
 For example, the image features can become associated with a plurality of semantic tags based on image content analysis performed by machine-learned models that include features of the machine-learned models.

-A semantic tag associated with the sculpture object and the sculpture object can get used to indicate that the sculpture object and the sculpture object become associated with a type of object that occurs infrequently (e.g., there are a small number of matching pairs of relief sculptures on buildings in the city in which the image got captured) and that the sculpture object and the sculpture object are highly distinctive (e.g., the sculpture object and the sculpture object have unique sculptural features that set them apart from other sculptures).
+A semantic tag associated with the sculpture object and the sculpture object can get used to state that the sculpture object and the sculpture object become associated with a type of object that occurs infrequently (e.g., there are a small number of matching pairs of relief sculptures on buildings in the city in which the image got captured) and that the sculpture object and the sculpture object are highly distinctive (e.g., the sculpture object and the sculpture object have unique sculptural features that set them apart from other sculptures).

-Further, concerning prominence, the sculpture object and the sculpture object are a significant size (e.g., significant relative to a predetermined significance threshold which can become associated with physical dimensions including the height of an object) and protrude from the surface of the building object, which allows the sculpture object and the sculpture object to become seen from various angles and distances.
+Further, about prominence, the sculpture object and the sculpture object are a significant size (e.g., significant relative to a predetermined significance threshold which can become associated with physical dimensions including the height of an object) and protrude from the surface of the building object, which allows the sculpture object and the sculpture object to become seen from various angles and distances.

 The location of the sculpture object next to the sculpture object further increases the distinctiveness of the pair as the distinctiveness of either object can get based not only on the individual distinctiveness of each object but also on the distinctiveness of both objects as part of a pair of objects.
 Accordingly, combinations of features can get associated with a semantic tag (e.g., a semantic tag describing “a pair of relief sculptures”).

-Additionally, the sculpture object and the sculpture object are visually constant since the sculptures got carved in granite (a hard-wearing stone) and change minimally over time.
+Additionally, the sculpture object and the sculpture object are visually constant since the sculpture got carved in granite (a hard-wearing stone) changed over time.
 Further, the sculpture object and the sculpture object are part of the building object and firmly attached to the building object and remain at the same location over time, making the sculpture object and the sculpture object more apt to get selected as a landmark.

 For the context associated with the sculpture object and the sculpture object (e.g., a context associated with information that can get included in the context data described in the method), the sculpture object and the sculpture object get located at a readily visible height from the ground level.
-The image of the sculpture object and the sculpture object gets captured when daylight allows the sculpture object and the sculpture object to be clearly visible without additional light.
+The image of the sculpture object and the sculpture object gets captured when daylight allows the sculpture object and the sculpture object to be clearly visible without more light.
 Neither the sculpture nor the sculpture object includes a light source and is not positioned where an external light source can illuminate the object or object at night.
 As such, when landmarks get selected (e.g., selected by the computer) at the vantage point at which the image gots captured, the sculpture object and the sculpture object are more apt to get included than the other potential landmarks in the image that occur more frequently, are less prominent, and are less distinctive.

-A semantic tag associated with the signage object can get used to indicate that the signage object becomes associated with a type of object that frequently occurs (e.g., there are many signs of various sizes and shapes on buildings throughout the city in which the image got captured) and that the signage object has low distinctiveness (e.g., from a distance the signage object looks like many other different signs and there are other signs that appear the same as the signage object).
+A semantic tag associated with the signage object can get used to state that the signage object becomes associated with a type of object that frequently occurs (e.g., there are many signs of various sizes and shapes on buildings throughout the city in which the image got captured) and that the signage object has low distinctiveness (e.g., from a distance the signage object looks like many other different signs and there are other signs that appear the same as the signage object).

-Further, concerning prominence, the signage object is not very large, does not occupy a prominent position, and may be difficult to discern from a long distance or from an angle that is not close to being directly in front of the signage object.
+Further, about prominence, the signage object is not very large, does not occupy a prominent position, and may become difficult to discern from a long distance or from an angle that is not close to being directly in front of the signage object.
 The signage object is itself visually constant, with minimal changes in appearance over time.
-However, exposure to the elements (e.g., snow cover) can significantly alter the visibility of the signage object.
+But, exposure to the elements (e.g., snow cover) can significantly alter the visibility of the signage object.
 Further, the signage object is at a constant location time, making an object more apt to get selected as a landmark.

 To the context associated with the signage object (e.g., the context associated with the information included in the context data.
-The image of the signage object got captured when daylight allows the signage object to be clearly visible without additional light (e.g., a street lamp).
+The image of the signage object got captured when daylight allows the signage object to become clearly visible without additional light (e.g., a street lamp).
 The signage object includes a light source that can illuminate the signage object when darkness falls.
 As such, when landmarks get selected (e.g., selected by the computer) at the vantage point at which the image became captured, the signage object is less apt to get included than the other potential landmarks in the image that occur less frequently, are more prominent, and are more distinctive.

-A semantic tag associated with the address object can become used to indicate that the address object gets associated with a type of object that frequently occurs (e.g., there are many street address signs of various sizes and shapes on buildings, poles, and other structures throughout the city in which the image get captured) and that the address object has low distinctiveness (e.g., from a distance the address object looks like many other address signs and there are other signs inscribed with the number “107” that appear the same as the address object).
+A semantic tag associated with the address object can become used to state that the address object gets associated with a type of object that frequently occurs (e.g., there are many street address signs of various sizes and shapes on buildings, poles, and other structures throughout the city in which the image get captured) and that the address object has low distinctiveness (e.g., from a distance the address object looks like many other address signs and there are other signs inscribed with the number “107” that appear the same as the address object).

-Further, concerning prominence, the address object is small in size and can be difficult to discern from a distance.
+Further, about prominence, the address object is small in size and can be difficult to discern from a distance.
 The address object is itself visually constant, with minimal changes in appearance over time.
 Further, a heating element in the address object prevents the address object from becoming obscured due to environmental conditions, including snow or frost.
 Further, the address object has a constant location over time which makes the address object more apt to become selected as a landmark.

-Concerning the context associated with the address object (e.g., the context associated with information that can get included in the context data described, the image of the address object becomes captured during a time at which daylight allows the address object to be clearly visible without additional light (e.g., a street lamp).
-However, the address object does not include its own light source, nor is it illuminated by an external light source (e.g., a street lamp) at night.
+Concerning the context associated with the address object (e.g., the context associated with information that can get included in the context data described, the image of the address object becomes captured during a time at which daylight allows the address object to be clearly visible without more light (e.g., a street lamp).
+But, the address object does not include its own light source, nor is it illuminated by an external light source (e.g., a street lamp) at night.

 As such, when landmarks get selected (e.g., selected by the computer) at the vantage point at which the image got captured, the address object is less apt to become included than the other potential landmarks in the image that occur less frequently, are more distinctive, and are more prominent.
 By way of example, the computer can select at least one of the objects as a landmark for use as a navigational instruction (e.g., the navigational instruction described in the method depicted in FIG. 7).